|

 birthday he had made up his mind to work in a garage and become

+a motor mechanic, like his father.
 But things turned out differently.
 What he like doing best was sketching

 and painting.
 He made carvings for the tourist industry, but later